The Stovebolt Page

-Today, Stovebolt.Com is run on a daily basis by Peggy Milliman.
-John mainly just tries to stay out of the way and avoid crashing the server ... again.
-(John provides design and content help when Peggy grants him permission to touch the computer...)
-Our Technical Internet Support is provided by Paul "The Geek" Schmehl (who we absolutely could not exist without).
-We also rely heavily on many volunteers who help with content submissions and review, forum moderation, general correspondence, and a myriad of other essential tasks.
+We also rely heavily on our many volunteers who help with content submissions, review, forum moderation, general correspondence, and a myriad of other essential tasks.
 Their help has really powered up the content on the site!

-We are also very grateful to many years operations because of generous donors and loyal sponsors.
+We have been able to keep moving ahead in this ever-expanding virtual garage in part because of generous donors and loyal sponsors.
 We've been able to create the very best web site of its kind on the net with up-to-date hardware, software and contemporary design without over commercializing the site.
 And it helps keep the lights on!

 What's a 'Stovebolt?'

 The term "Stovebolt" actually is an historic moniker for the famed Chevrolet L-6 (straight six, in-line six, etc.) overhead-valved engines produced from 1929 to 1962.
 The nickname generally applies, as well, to trucks (or cars) equipped with those engines (check our FAQ).